British Racing Drivers' Club: World War II and aftermath

-Members who died or were killed during the Second World War included: Cecil Kimber (a vice-president), The Earl of Cottenham, A.V.
+Members who died or were killed during the Second World War included: Cecil Kimber (a vice-president), The 6th Earl of Cottenham, A.V.
 Ebblewhite, Hugh P. McConnell, T.E.
 Rose Richards, J.P.
 Wakefield, E.K.
 Rayson, G.L.
 Baker, John Carr, Percy Maclure, A.F.P.
 Fane, B.P.W.
 Twist, R.O.
 Shuttleworth, C.S.
 Staniland, N.G.
 Wilson, H.E.
 Symons, R.P.
 Hichens, J.A.
 Driskell, and Lionel Martin.

 After the war the club opened a "Le Mans Fund," for the benefit of the Automobile Club de l'Ouest, raising a grand total of £358 and 11 shillings, to assist with the rehabilitation of the facilities at the Le Mans circuit.
 "It will be remembered that these installations were almost completely destroyed during the war, mainly by Allied bombing."

 Membership status

 In the modern era full membership status is offered only to those who are judged to have been successful at an international level for a number of seasons.
 Full membership has been awarded to every British or Commonwealth Formula One World Champion.
 Associate status is awarded to those who have made a significant contribution to motor sport.
 Honorary membership may be awarded in special cases, such as a notable World Champion who may not otherwise qualify.
 Membership is only open to British or Commonwealth drivers however Irish drivers who were born in the Irish Free State or the Republic of Ireland before 1950 would be considered British by the club and eligible for membership.
 This rule allowed for Eddie Jordan to join the club.
 Once invited to join, prospective members must be proposed and seconded by existing members, then in turn, approved by the existing membership, board of directors and BRDC President.

 The BRDC's membership was initially restricted to experienced and successful male drivers, and was by invitation only.
 When Le Mans-winner John Duff joined the club in 1935 he was proposed and seconded by existing members.
 However James Robertson Justice was a member of the club, with a limited track record.

 In 1946 eligibility was described thus: "It is pointed out that, normally, membership is confined to gentlemen who have competed in an open motor road-racing event or taken a first, second or third place award in a Brooklands Automobile Racing Club's Meeting.
 Every candidate must be proposed by one and seconded by another member of the club, to both of whom he is personally known."

-Women have been elected Honorary Member of the Club since 1928, however it was not until 1994 that they were able to become Full Members.
+Women have been elected Honorary Member of the Club since 1928 (when Jill Scott was inducted), however it was not until 1994 that they were able to become Full Members.
 As a consequence, the British Women Racing Drivers Club was founded in 1962 by Mary Wheeler.